-12. In marine systems, fishing has had the most impact on biodiversity (target species, non-target species and habitats) in the past 50 years alongside other significant drivers (well established) {2.1.11, 2.2.6.2} (Figure SPM.2).
-Global fish catches have been sustained by expanding geographically and penetrating deeper waters (well established) {3.2.1}.
-An increasing proportion of marine fish stocks are overfished (33 per cent in 2015), including economically important species, while 60 per cent are maximally sustainably fished and only 7 per cent are underfished (well established) {Box 3.1}.
+In marine systems, fishing has had the most impact on biodiversity (target species, non-target species and habitats) in the past 50 years alongside other significant drivers (well established) {2.1.11, 2.2.6.2} (Figure SPM.2).
+Global fish catches have been sustained by expanding fishing geographically and penetrating into deeper waters (well established) {3.2.1}.
+An increasing proportion of marine fish stocks are overfished (33 per cent in 2015), including stocks of economically important species, while 60 per cent are maximally sustainably fished and only 7 per cent are underfished (well established) {Box 3.1}.
 Industrial fishing, concentrated in a few countries and corporations {2.1.11}, covers at least 55 per cent of the oceans, largely concentrated in the northeast Atlantic, the northwest Pacific and upwelling regions off South America and West Africa (established but incomplete) {2.1.11}.
 Small-scale fisheries account for more than 90 per cent of commercial fishers (over 30 million people), and nearly half of global fish catch (established but incomplete).
 In 2011, illegal, unreported or unregulated fishing represented up to one third of the world's reported catch (established but incomplete) {2.1.11}.
 Since 1992, regional fisheries bodies have been adopting sustainable development principles.
-As of 1 April 2018, 52 countries and one Member Organization had become Parties to the Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing, in order to address the depletion of marine fisheries (established but incomplete) {2.1.11}, reduce by-catch {3, box 3.3}, lower damage to seabeds and reefs.
-In addition, the set of established marine protected areas has been growing (well established) {2.1.11, 2.2.7.16}.
+For instance, more than 170 members of the Food and Agriculture Organization of the United Nations (FAO) adopted the Code of Conduct for Responsible Fisheries in 1995, and as of 1 April 2018, 52 countries and one member organization had become Parties to the Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing, in order to address the depletion of marine fisheries (established but incomplete) {2.1.11}, reduce by-catch {3, box 3.3} and lower damage to seabeds and reefs.
+In addition, the set of established marine protected areas has been growing (well established) {2.1.11.1, 2.2.7.16}.

-&lt;sup>8 All references to "tons" are to metric tons.
+^{10.} All references to "tons" are to metric tons.

-13. The direct driver with the second highest relative impact on the oceans is the many changes in the uses of the sea and coastal land (well established) (Figure SPM.2) {2.2.6.2}.
+13 The direct driver with the second highest relative impact on the oceans is the many changes in the uses of the sea and coastal land (well established) (Figure SPM.2) {2.2.6.2}.
 Coastal habitats, including estuaries and deltas critical for marine biota and regional economies, have been severely affected by sea-use changes (coastal development, offshore aquaculture, mariculture and bottom trawling) and land-use changes (onshore land clearance and urban sprawl along coastlines, plus pollution of rivers).
 Pollution from land sources is already a major driver of negative environmental change.
-Ocean mining, while relatively small, has expanded since 1981 to $\sim 6,500$ offshore oil and gas installation worldwide in 53 countries (60% in the Gulf of Mexico by 2003) and likely will expand into the Arctic and Antarctic regions as the ice melts {2.1.11}.
-Ocean acidification, from increased carbon dioxide levels, largely affects shallow waters, with the ecosystems of the subarctic Pacific and western Arctic Ocean particularly affected.
+Ocean mining, while relatively small, has expanded since 1981 to ~ 6,500 offshore oil and gas installations worldwide in 53 countries (60 per cent in the Gulf of Mexico by 2003) and likely will expand into the Arctic and Antarctic regions as the ice melts {2.1.11}.
+Ocean acidification from increased carbon dioxide levels largely affects shallow waters, with the ecosystems of the subarctic Pacific and western Arctic Ocean particularly affected.
 Plastic microparticles and nanoparticles are entering food webs in poorly understood ways {2.1.15.3}.
-Coastal waters hold the highest levels of metals and persistent organic pollutants from industrial discharges and agricultural runoff, poisoning coastal fish harvests.
+Coastal waters hold the highest levels of metals and persistent organic pollutants from industrial discharge and agricultural run-off, poisoning coastal fish harvests.
 Severe effects from excess nutrient concentrations in certain locations include damage to fish and seabed biota.
 The dynamics of ocean and airborne transport of pollutants mean that the harm from inputs of plastics, persistent organic pollutants, heavy metals and ocean acidification is felt worldwide, including with consequences for human health.